 3. You may risk getting blackmailed

 The truth is that a contractor's business could be at risk when they work for a client who asks to pay in cash.
 Similarly, a homeowner's project could be equally at risk for a scam when they pay a contractor in cash.
 At the end of the day, everyone should be wary of someone who insists on a cash transaction.
 Those who insist on paying cash may be doing so for illegal reasons.
+Learn the difference between legitimate and illegitimate cash contracting businesses.
 Do thorough research on any contractor who prefers cash only projects.
 Ask yourself if you want to do business with someone who isn't ethical with their business practices.

 The contractor recalls their friend's story about a client who insisted on paying cash for their project:

 "A flooring contractor took on a cash deal to install flooring in an unheated house.
 Of course, they objected, but went with the deal .
 When the home heating was turned on and all the flooring shrank, the client demanded that they come and fix the problem otherwise they would report the contractor to the CRA.
 The contractor had no choice but to fix the flooring, and it cost them big time."

 4. You may have to welcome an auditor with open arms